apurvachaurasia/Arizona-State-Retirement-System/README.md

 ## Download

-You can download the final report from the link below:
+You can take a look at the final report from the link below:

 [ASRS FINAL REPORT 2.0.pdf](ASRS%20FINAL%20REPORT%202.0.pdf)